 When to use it: For finding the individuals who are best placed to influence the entire network most quickly.

-A bit more detail: Closeness centrality can help find good ‘broadcasters’, but in a highly connected network you will often find all nodes have a similar score.
-What may be more useful is using Closeness to find influencers within a single cluster.
+A bit more detail: Closeness centrality can help find good ‘broadcasters’, but in a highly-connected network, you will often find all nodes have a similar score.
+What may be more useful is using Closeness to find influencers in a single cluster.